walwalwalides/MMP_Collection/MMP_Mobile/README.md

       - Less Network Traffic.

-      - Offer two transport layer protocol TCP and UDP.
+      - For transfaering Packages ,u can use two different transport layer protocols like TCP or UDP.